Anthropology Minor

 For Bachelor of Commerce

 What makes us human?
 Whether it’s our past, present, or future, anthropology asks essential questions about human variation, adaptation, and cultural diversity.
-Learn to recognize and respect human diversity and use your understanding of cultural differences in a globalizing world by exploring topics such as social inequality, material culture, human evolution, language, and the application of anthropological skills to contemporary human challenges.
+Learn to recognize and respect human diversity and use your understanding of cultural differences in a globalizing world by exploring topics such as social inequality, material culture, human evolution, language, Indigenous content, and the application of anthropological skills to contemporary human challenges.
 Gain hands-on experience, conduct research projects, and go into the field.
-Anthropologists work in a wide variety of careers, including professional archaeology, forensic science, market research, language revitalization projects, medicine, government, intercultural education, and climate change responses.
+Anthropologists work in a wide variety of careers, including professional archaeology, forensic science, market research, medicine, government, intercultural education, and climate change responses.

 Code | Title | Credits |